-My Grade School Teachers Mrs. K and Ms. A
+My Elementary School Teachers Mrs. K and Ms. A

-Out of the many teachers that we encounter in our lives, probably grade school or elementary school teachers have the most power to make a student's school life either happy or miserable.
-A grade school teacher's competence as a teacher does not seem to lie so much in academic or teaching ability.
+Out of the many teachers that we encounter in our lives, probably elementary school teachers have the most power to make a student's school life either happy or miserable.
+The elementary school teacher's competence as a teacher does not seem to lie so much in academic or teaching ability.
 It lies more in his/her ability to facilitate communication between students and offer guidance and care to each of his/her students.
 If the teacher finds him/herself incompatible with a certain student and therefore does not like him/her, then trouble lies ahead.
 On the other hand, if the teacher is compatible with a student, then the student will grow and will come to enjoy school life.

-Like my daughter, I did have a teacher with whom I did not "connect" well at all.
-She was Mrs. K, my Grade 4 teacher.
-She was of Japanese descent, but was born and raised in the U.S. and spoke little or no Japanese.
+My Fourth grade teacher Mrs. K was of Japanese descent, born and raised in the U.S. and spoke little or no Japanese.
 She had long hair and wore little or no make up.
 She sometimes wore Native American attire in which she looked quite good, owing to her physical appearance.
 This did not mean, however, that she showed any understanding of Native American culture.
 She often had our class sit on the floor cross-legged, pointing to her own bent knees and emphasizing that it was "Indian style".
 Also, I believe I learned what "war-whooping" was in her class.

 It must have been a God given opportunity for Mrs. K to be offered a teaching position at an international school in Tokyo, Japan, her ancestral land.
 Contrary to what one might expect such as an affinity for a Japanese student like myself within a class of predominantly Caucasian students, this was not the case with Mrs. K. She somehow disliked me and it was quite obvious to me, even as a ten year old.